-Prospective students who do not meet admission requirements may appeal the admissions decision to the Provost.
-Prior to the Provost's review, the student should submit a personal statement for consideration in making the decision.
-Those students whose appeal is successful will be admitted with conditions as set forth by the Provost.
+Prospective students who do not meet admission requirements may appeal the admissions decision to the Dean.
+Before the Dean's review, the student should submit a personal statement for consideration in making the decision.
+Those students whose appeal is successful will be admitted with conditions as set forth by the Dean.